 Open from Monday to Saturday from 10:00AM to 8:30PM

 And on Sunday from 11:00AM to 7:00PM

 Our input: Another high-class boutique gathering, though the presence of a few relatively cheap shops is appreciated.
-The same goes for some harder to find shops such as Uniclo.
+The same goes for some harder-to-find shops such as Uniqlo.
 Not only is it spacious, cozy, stylish and comfortable, but there aren’t many people, even during the sales period.
-A couple other good things about it would be the fact that it opens on Sundays and the view through the entirely windowed building is rather enjoyable.
+A couple of other good things about it would be the fact that it opens on Sundays and the view through the entirely windowed building is rather enjoyable.

 4- Le Printemps Haussmann €€€

 (RER A – Station Auber; Métro 3 et 9 – Station Auber)